zephyrproject-rtos/zephyr/doc/development/kbuild.rst

 Creating a New Project
 **********************

 The build system is a project centric system.
-The |zos|
+The |codename|
 kernel must have a defined project that allows the build of the kernel binary.